 I love spending time alone.
-Ironically, the past few years I’ve realized making time for alone time (it rhymes!) has tremendously helped in creating loving, meaningful relationships with others.
+Ironically, I’ve realized making time for some alone moments has tremendously helped me to create loving, meaningful relationships with others.

-I always love people more and feel more capable of seeing things from their point of view when I allow myself some distance.
+I always love people more and feel more capable of seeing things from their point of view after indulging myself with distance.

-Time alone improves your creative thinking processes, making you more productive and the end product inherently better.
-You’re more concentrated, and even though we have enough inner “noise” as is, outside distractions definitely add to that and not allowing them to interrupt our train of thought does make GSD easier and less of a hassle.
-We need to be more cautious with what we choose to pay attention to, and alone time helps us see clearly what is essential and what isn’t.
+Even though we have enough inner “noise” as is, external distractions are a huge culprit.
+It’s easier to get shit done when we don’t allow digressions to interrupt our train of thought.
+We need to be more cautious with what we choose to pay attention to.
+Alone time helps us see clearly what is essential and what isn’t.

-إذا عرفت نفسك فلا يضرك ما قيل فيك
+إذا عرفت نفسك فلا يضرك ما قيل فيكImam Sufyan Al Tha

 “If you know yourself, then you’ll not be harmed by what is said about you.”

 How beautiful is that?!
-Also, if you’re aware of your worth (and vices, bullshit, limiting ways), you’re not about to take shit from others.
+Another unexpected benefit of spending time alone: If you’re aware of your worth (and vices, bullshit, limiting ways), you’re not about to take shit from others.

-Plus, I believe people that have an issue with spending time alone, have underlying psychological issues.
-What fears are you avoiding (or trying to)?
-What are you so afraid of?
+Low key, I believe people that have an issue with spending time alone, have underlying psychological issues.
+What are you trying to avoid?
+What are you afraid of?

-Today, I took it a step further.
-I went to a lovely place near my house and didn’t even take my phone or laptop or a book with me.
-Just me, no distractions, no interruptions.
-I mindfully enjoyed my coffee, the sun rays hitting my face, the cars and people passing by.
-I had such a productive rest of the day, and it’s about to get better.
+Today, I went alone to a lovely coffee shop near my place.
+I didn’t take my phone or laptop or a book with me.
+It was just me, no distractions, no interruptions.
+I mindfully enjoyed my coffee, the sun shining on my face, the cars and people passing by.
+I had such a productive rest of the day, and I have a feeling it’s about to get better.

 Give yourself a chance to get to know yourself better, you might be delighted with what you find out.

 If you liked this, I think you’ll enjoy Shhhh… Listen!
 Do You Hear the Sound of Vulnerability?